mkner/robo-pid/docs/interface.rst

     Turns integrative mode on

-    In integrative mode, the timestep integrations are done inside the controller and the output from the PID controller for the current timestep is used directly or with modifications to be sent to the device or process plant as the current input signal.
+    In integrative mode, the timestep integrations are done inside the controller and the output from the PID controller for the current timestep is used directly or with modifications and sent to the device or process plant as the current input signal.
+The integrations are cumulative across all timesteps until the PID controller is restarted with **reset()** or **resetAll()**

     :param: None
     :return: None